xbmc/repo-scripts/script.cu.lrclyrics/README.txt

 Window(Home).Property(culrc.haslist) - will be 'true' if multiple lyrics are available, empty if not.
 Window(Home).Property(culrc.running) - returns 'true' when the lyrics script is running, empty if not.

+If you wish to retrieve lyrics for a specific track (Which is not currently playing) then you can use the following properties:
+Window(Home).Property(culrc.manual) - set to 'true' if manual retrieval is required Window(Home).Property(culrc.artist) - set by the client to the required artist name Window(Home).Property(culrc.track) - set by the client to the required track name

 other addons may want to set the MusicPlayer.Property(do_not_analyze) to 'true'. this will tell cu lrc lyrics to skip searching for embedded lyrics.